 GoPro’s president, Tony Bates, will also be stepping down at the end of the year.
 “In the past three years, GoPro has seen enormous progress in camera technology, software and international growth,” he said.
 “Today GoPro has a solid leadership team deeply focused on its core business and profitability.”

 GoPro essentially began selling waterproof camcorders in surf shops but quickly grew into a dominate player in the market, arguably creating the action camera category.
-Now, the company is facing more competition from brands like Garmin, Sony, and even the budget Yi.
+Now, the company is facing more competition from brands like Garmin, Sony, and even the budget manufacturer Yi Technology.
 Prior to the release of the GoPro Hero 5, many considered the company’s flagship camera to be in need of an update compared to competing models.

 The company has since released several big features, including voice control, image stabilization, and automatic uploads to a new cloud storage service on the GoPro HERO5, and further upgraded with the capability of adding GPS data overlays.
 The company’s Karma drone was well received for its simplicity, but an error causing the drone to lose power midflight prompted a recall, and the company hasn’t yet indicated when shipments will resume.